jet-lab/jet-bots/README.md

 Once your validator is running you need to create an account and an open order account to test with.
 You can run create_test_accounts.sh to do this.

-Next, you will ned to create some tokens to trade and some markets to trade them on.
+Next, you will need to create some tokens to trade and some markets to trade them on.
 With your validator running go into the src directory and run create.ts.

 ```shell
 cd src